 Click here to view how the HPCSA annual fees are determined.

 How to pay:

 Please note that the HPCSA does not accept cash on their premises.

 Credit Card Authorisation:

-Practitioners are reminded that annual fee payments are due by 1 April and valid until 31 March of the following year.
+Practitioners are reminded that annual fee payments (due to special COVID-19 extension) are valid until 31 March of the following year.